 Ancestry strives to show you relevant advertisements

 Any of these “interest-based” ads placed on Ancestry’s behalf will contain information on or near them that informs you about the third party delivering you the ads and how to opt-out of receiving such ads in the future.
-If you do not see any such information about how to opt out of receiving such ads, you are likely receiving a generic ad that was not specifically targeted towards you.
+If you do not see any information about how to opt out of receiving interest-based ads, you are likely receiving a generic ad that was not specifically targeted towards you.

 More information about targeted advertising